religa/VeracrossZoomAuto/README.md

 ![Veracross Example](doc/img/Chrome-Store-Example3.png)

 If you want to have completely hands-off experience, you will need to approve the default settings for launching the zoom links in Chrome and audio settings in Zoom.
+Obviously, you will need to change the Veracross website to the appropriate day.